justnonamenoname/lifeticle/readme.txt

 But what if the world descends into an unbeatable fascism?
 Or if robots destroy the world and construct hell, either accidentally or intentionally (according to the plan of those who created them)?
 Such robots could endlessly grow humans in incubators and inflict pain on them.
-On the planet, there are already species evolving in relation to each other—one species changes to efficiently eat the other, while the other evolves to protect itself from being eaten.
+On the planet, there are already species evolving in relation to each other - one species changes to efficiently eat the other, while the other evolves to protect itself from being eaten.
 This is hell.
 It is unlikely that after the emergence of intelligent life on Earth, evolution will lead to its re-emergence again from scratch.